mzh-gh/gs-robotics/README.md

 Pinecone is a "rock-paper-scissors engine": it analyzes your moves and can beat human players pretty consistently.
 Read the comments in pinecone.ino for more info.

 ## Tetris
 This is a clone of Tetris (NES).
+Uses a small TFT display and a thumbstick.

 ## Wordle
 This is a rudimentary clone of Wordle.
+You can interact with it in the serial monitor when running on an Arduino.